 If you ride regularly on dark country roads and want something much cheaper than the luxury lights above then these are recommended:

 The new Lezyne Super Drive rechargeable light has knocked the Hope vision 1 off its perch and is now our favourite light in the mid price category.
 It’s a simple but stylish and well thought out design and kicks out sufficient light to ride confidently on pitch black roads.
-All three of the new Lezyne lights are about the best value lights you can get at each of their respective price points.
-They’re selling fast but currently in stock here, here and here.
+Since the review updated models have been produced and in particular, the Super Drive XL and Power Drive XL are now recommended.
+Most of the lights Lezyne make offer about the best value you can get at each of their respective price points.
+Recommended on-line stores that supply them are here, here and here.

 Best Front Lights – Lower Mid Priced